dogukankarakoyun/battlesnake-ai-bot/README.md

 ---

-## My Contribution

-- Hosting and deployment setup
-- Testing and debugging
-- Documentation and repository structuring
-- Integration of system components

----

 ## Notes

-This project was originally developed as part of a university AI course and later refactored and cleaned for portfolio use.
+This project was developed as part of a university team project.